Configure and use Kafka Tiered Storage

 Prerequisites

-• HDFS, Core configuration, and ZooKeeper services are installed in the ADH cluster.
+• HDFS, Core configuration, YARN, and Zookeeper services are added and installed in the ADH cluster.

 $ sudo -u hdfs hdfs dfs -mkdir /kafka